allebb/cartographer/README.md

 GeoJSON is a format for encoding a variety of geographic data structures.
 A GeoJSON object may represent a geometry, a feature, or a collection of features.
 GeoJSON supports the following geometry types: ``Point``, ``LineString``, ``Polygon``, ``MultiPoint``, ``MultiLineString``, ``MultiPolygon``, and ``GeometryCollection``.
 Features in GeoJSON contain a geometry object and additional properties, and a feature collection represents a list of features.

+Cartographer was written to adhear to the GeoJSON specification, information can be found here: http://geojson.org/geojson-spec.html

 Requirements
 ------------